Responsible retailing and marketing

 Nutritional information, including calories, is available from our website and in all pubs.
 The calorie-count of each dish is included on our menu.
 A range of meals is available and highlighted containing 500 Calories or fewer, along with those containing less than 5% fat.

 As well as the range of ‘small plates’, several of our more popular main meals (including fish and chips, traditional breakfast and the full pizza range) are available in a smaller portion size, alongside the standard portion.
 Smaller portions suit those with a smaller appetite and also help to avoid food waste.

-We have fully supported the Public Health Responsibility Deal from its introduction in 2011.
+We have fully supported the Public Health Responsibility Deal3, from its introduction in 2011.

 Since 2010, we have reduced the overall salt content in our meals by about 20%.
-Initial focus was on dishes with the highest salt level and children’s meals however now it includes all meals.
-The salt content of all meals is included within the nutritional information (g of salt per meal or portion).
-For children’s meals this information is also included on the menu.
+Initial focus was on dishes with the highest salt level and children’s meals; however, now, it includes all meals.
+The salt content of all meals is included in the nutritional information (g of salt per meal or portion).
+For children’s meals, this information is also included in the children’s menu.